Marist campus in Florence Italy.

 If you wear glasses or contact lenses, consider bringing an extra pair in case you lose or damage your original pair.
 Bring an extra pair, or a prescription from your eye doctor in case of loss or damage.

-GeoBlue International Student Health Insurance
+GeoBlue International Student Health and Safety Insurance

 GeoBlue Worldwide Insurance Coverage is provided to every Marist Abroad participant as part of the Marist Abroad Program Fee.
 Students are automatically enrolled in the coverage for the entire duration of their study abroad program.
 All students studying abroad are required to have the insurance, and it is thus not possible to 'opt out' of coverage.
 The insurance covers medical expenses, emergency medical evacuation, emergency family travel arrangements, repatriation, and accidental death & dismemberment.
 In addition to the medical coverage, GeoBlue also includes Political Security and Natural Disaster Evacuation Services.